Small polarom formation by electron-electron interaction

-DFT+U calculations were performed by VASP\cite{kresse1996efficient} code with Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional\cite{perdew1996generalized}.
-Hybrid functional HSE06 approach\cite{heyd2003hybrid,heyd2006erratum}, which is believed to provide more physical treatment of many-body effect\cite{tran2006hybrid,bilc2008hybrid,zhuang2016strong,hellgren2017critical}, was employed to improve the results of band gap.
-Unless otherwise stated, we used a supercell of size $5\times5\times1$ to simulate the polaron. $U$ values were determined by fitting the calculated band gap to experiment for CrI$_2$ and by fitting to HSE06 result where experiment was unavailable.
-In the remaining part of the paper, unless otherwise indicated, we used $U=$ 10.4, 6.9, 7.0, 8.0 and 8.0 eV for CrI$_2$, CoCl$_2$, CoBr$_2$, NiCl$_2$ and NiBr$_2$, respectively.
+Density functional theory (DFT) calculations were performed by VASP code\cite{kresse1996efficient} with projector augmented wave (PAW) potentials.
+Hybrid functional HSE06 \cite{heyd2003hybrid,heyd2006erratum} was employed in all the calculations, in order to provide more physical treatment of many-body effect\cite{tran2006hybrid,bilc2008hybrid,zhuang2016strong,hellgren2017critical}.
+Unless otherwise stated, we used a supercell of size $5\times5\times1$ to simulate the polaron.
+The hybrid mixing parameter $\alpha$ for CrI$_2$ is chosen to be 0.4 to fit the experimental gap.We also carried out DFT+U\cite{dudarev1998electron} calculations with the U values determined by fitting the experimental gap.